Tuesday, May 31, 2005

 Darren Miller's article, "Road Warrior at

-Risk: The Dangers of Ad-Hoc Wireless Networking
+Risk: The Dangers of Ad-Hoc Wireless Networking".
+While it's a

 pretty good article on the dangers of ad-hoc wireless, I find the